AAShakirov/DynamicMask-3DGS/README.md

 Post-hoc inpainting of removed dynamic regions

 Modular architecture allowing strategy combination
+# 3D Gaussian Splatting baseline
+The pipeline starts from sparse 3D points reconstructed using Structure-from-Motion (SfM).
+These points are initialized as 3D Gaussians, each parameterized by position, covariance, color, and opacity.

+Given known camera parameters, the Gaussians are projected into the image plane and rendered using a differentiable tile-based rasterizer.

+The rendering process is fully differentiable, allowing image reconstruction loss to be backpropagated to the Gaussian parameters.
+During optimization, an adaptive density control mechanism dynamically splits or removes Gaussians to better capture scene geometry and appearance.

+This results in a compact, continuous, and efficiently renderable 3D scene representation optimized directly from multi-view images.

 # Implemented Strategies
 ## Strategy A: Static Scene Extraction